November 30, 2010

 I voted in Georgia's 5th district, DeKalb County

 I don't like the election outcomes, locally or nationally.
 And, I don't like the signage (on the left, especially) on the front door of the public elementary school where I cast my electronic ballot yesterday.
 Yet I am quibbling.
-Or perhaps I'm not.
+Or maybe I'm not.
 Could there be a link between the poorly worded, confusing and misleading instructions on the sign and much of the toxic campaigning rhetoric?

-It's an ideal time, therefore, to turn to communications in which words mean something.
+It's an ideal time; therefore, to turn to communications in which words mean something.
 So I listen to W.S.
 Merwin, the United States Poet Laureate, in a conversation with LIVE from the NYPL [New York Public Library] director, Paul Holdengraber.
 And I read some of Merwin's poetry and the Psalms.

 And, then I remember Psalm 30:6 —